maxiperd/labs/README.md

 This docker compose structure is to set up a simple web server and database that is vulnerable to SQLi Attacks.

-Use `docker-compose up -d` to deploy.
+Use `docker-compose up --build` to deploy.